maduma/TopDownGame/README.md

 # Progress

-- Character startin direction
+- Character is moving with animation
-- timeframe 33:06
+- timeframe 1:13:33